The Hunger Games (film): Plot

-Panem is a dystopian nation in North America.
-It is divided into twelve districts ruled by the Capitol.
-As punishment for a failed rebellion 74 years before, each district must annually select two tributes, a boy and a girl between the ages of 12 to 18, to fight to the death in the Hunger Games until there is only one survivor.
-The event is televised.
+Panem is a dystopian, post-apocalyptic nation divided into twelve districts ruled by the Capitol.
+As punishment for a failed rebellion 74 years earlier, each district must annually select two tributes, one boy and one girl between the ages of 12 and 18, to fight to the death in the Hunger Games until only one survivor remains.
+The event is televised nationwide.

-Katniss Everdeen lives in District 12 with her younger sister Primrose.
+Katniss Everdeen lives in District 12 with her younger sister Primrose and her mother.
 When Primrose is selected for the 74th Hunger Games, Katniss volunteers to take her place.
 She and her fellow district tribute, Peeta Mellark, are escorted to the Capitol, accompanied by mentor Haymitch Abernathy, the only living victor from their district.
 Haymitch stresses the importance of gaining sponsors, as they can provide resources during the Games.
 During a televised interview, Peeta confesses he loves Katniss, which she initially sees as an attempt to attract sponsors; she later learns his feelings are genuine.

 When the Games start, half of the tributes are killed in the initial brawl for supplies around a central structure called the Cornucopia.
-Katniss grabs a backpack and flees into the forest.
-The Career tributes (volunteers from the wealthier Districts 1 and 2 who trained for years for the Games)—Marvel, Glimmer, Cato, and Clove—track her down; she climbs a tree in desperation.
-Peeta, seemingly allied with the Careers, suggests they wait her out.
-Hiding in the next tree, Rue, the District 11 girl, attracts Katniss's attention to a nest of poisonous tracker jackers (genetically-modified wasps) above her; she cuts a branch, dropping the nest on the sleeping Careers.
+Katniss grabs a small utility bag and acquires a knife that was thrown at her, then flees into the forest.
+The career tributes (volunteers from the wealthier Districts 1 and 2 who trained for years for the Games) — Marvel, Glimmer, Cato, and Clove — track her down.
+Katniss climbs a tree to evade them.
+Peeta, seemingly allied with the Careers, suggests waiting her out.
+Hiding in the next tree, Rue, the District 11 girl, draws Katniss's attention to a nest of venomous tracker jackers (genetically modified wasps) above her.
+Katniss cuts a branch, dropping the nest on the sleeping Careers.
 Glimmer is killed, but the others escape.
-Katniss retrieves Glimmer's bow and arrows, but is disoriented from tracker jacker venom.
-Peeta returns, urging her to flee before escaping from the Careers himself.
+Katniss retrieves Glimmer's bow and arrows but stung with tracker-jacker venom, is hallucinatory, and witnesses Peeta telling her to flee.